ProUM: Projection-based Utility Mining on Sequence Data: Experiments

 \subsection{Efficiency Analytics}

-A good high-utility sequence mining method should be efficient and scale well to handle long sequence data.
-Thus, we evaluate the running time of the compared methods under different parameter settings.
-We increase the minimum utility threshold on each dataset, while keeping the tested data size fixed.
-Under each setting, we run each compared approach 3 times, and plot the average running time in Fig. \ref{fig:Runtime}.
+As previously mentioned, a good high-utility sequence mining method should be efficient and able to scale well to handle long sequence data.
+Thus, the running time of the compared methods were compared under different parameter settings.
+We increased the minimum utility threshold from $\delta_1$ to $\delta_6$ on each dataset while keeping the tested data size fixed.
+To obtain accurate experimental results under each setting, each compared approach was ran three times, and the average running times are plotted in Figure \ref{fig:Runtime}.
+As shown, the runtime of USpan exceeded 10,000 seconds in Leviathan when the minimum utility threshold was lower than 1.20\%, and thus USpan only has two points in Figure \ref{fig:Runtime}(e).

-Intuitively, ProUM is the most efficient.
-The proposed ProUM algorithm can prune the unpromising candidates before constructing the utility-arrays consistently outperforms the state-of-the-art HUS-Span approach, even up to 3 orders of magnitude.
-Consider the Kosarak10k data in Fig. \ref{fig:Runtime}(b), the performance of ProUM decreases when $\delta$ increases, but decreases slowly afterwards when $\delta$ = 1.72\%.
-While USpan always consumes longer execution time than ProUM, from 2,890 seconds to 130 seconds.
-In particular, HUS-Span has the longest execution time in this dataset and consumes 5,000 seconds when $\delta$ smaller than 1.71\%.
-In general, ProUM outperforms the compared algorithms in all test datasets under different parameter settings.
-For example, in Fig. \ref{fig:Runtime}(a), we can obviously observe the difference of the runtime between HUS-Span and ProUM.
-These observations indicate that the \textit{downward closure} property of \textit{SEU} upper bound plays an active role in pruning the search space of the projection-based ProUM algorithm.
+As shown in each sub-figure of Figure \ref{fig:Runtime}, ProUM is intuitively the most efficient except in yoochoose-buys.
+Both the proposed algorithm with or without using the PUK strategy (ProUM and ProUM$^*$) to prune the unpromising candidates before constructing the utility-arrays consistently outperformed the state-of-the-art HUS-Span approach, even by up to 3 orders of magnitude.
+For the Kosarak10k data in Figure \ref{fig:Runtime}(d), the performance of ProUM decreased when $\delta$ increased, but it decreased slowly afterwards when $\delta$ = 1.72\%.
+USpan always required a longer execution time than ProUM and ProUM$^*$, from 2,890 seconds to 130 seconds.
+In particular, HUS-Span had the longest execution time in this dataset, and it consumed 5,000 seconds when $\delta$ was smaller than 1.71\%.
+In general, ProUM outperformed ProUM$^*$ in all the test datasets under different parameter settings.
+For example, in Figure \ref{fig:Runtime}(a), the difference of the runtime between ProUM$^*$ and ProUM can be observed.
+When $\delta$ = 1.2\% on the Sign dataset, the runtime of ProUM$^*$ closed to 115 seconds while the runtime of ProUM was approximately 60 seconds.
+These observations can also be intuitively seen on other datasets, such as Figure \ref{fig:Runtime}(c), Figure \ref{fig:Runtime}(d), and Figure \ref{fig:Runtime}(e).
+These observations indicate that the \textit{local downward closure} property of the \textit{SEU} upper bound plays an active role in pruning the search space of the projection-based ProUM algorithm.